jose-donato/docs/content/terminal/features/portfolio/po/params/params.md

 ---
-geekdocCollapseSection: true

 ---

 This menu can be used to change the loaded parameters file and/or alter specific parameters currently set as default.

 ```
 ╭──────────────────────────────────────────────────────────────────────────────────────────── Portfolio - Portfolio Optimization - Parameters ────────────────────────────────────────────────────────────────────────────────────────────╮
 │                                                                                                                                                                                                                                         │